opoupeney/dfd/source/devguide/web-gcs/webgc-treeview.rst

 ========

 A treeview is a graphical control that presents information in a hierarchical view.
-Each item (often referred to as a branch or a node) can have a number of subitems.
-The subitems or "children" are often visualized by indentation in a list showing that they are sub-categories or items of the parent node.
+Each item (often referred to as a branch or a node) can have a number of subitems or children.
+The subitems or children are often visualized by indentation in a list showing that they are sub-categories of the parent node.
 Items can be expanded to show subitems and collapsed to hide subitems.

 An example of a Treeview that most people are familiar with is file directories with folders, sub-folers and individual files allowing users to organize and easily find files.

 |